Twalord/PykeBot/README.md

 # League Tournament Scraper

-This bot collects information about upcoming League of Legends tournaments from the websites battlefy, ESL and challangermode.
+This bot collects information about upcoming League of Legends tournaments from the websites battlefy, ESL and challengermode.

-At the moment only a prototype for battelfy is available
+Its goal is to give the user more overview on what tournaments are available by gathering information from different places and providing filter to make sure only relevant information are displayed.

 ## Installation

-The bot requires beautifulsoup4, selenium and the geckodriver.
+The bot requires beautifulsoup4, selenium, pytz and the geckodriver.

-Beatifulsoup4 and selenium can be installed via pip.
+Beatifulsoup4, pytz and selenium can be installed via pip.

 The geckodriver can be found here https://github.com/mozilla/geckodriver/releases for windows user simply place the geckodriver.exe in the same folder as this project.